matteodem/meteor-easy-search/getting-started.md

 });
 ```

-It is recommended to have a look at the detailed API parameters for createSearchIndex (initEasySearch) and the Blaze Components, before implementing custom solutions!
+The Blaze Components use the Javascript API and custom publish / subscribe methods to implement the search.
+It is recommended to have a look at
+the detailed API parameters for createSearchIndex (same as initEasySearch) and the Blaze Components, before implementing custom solutions!